Diana and Actaeon (Titian)

-Diana and Actaeon is a painting by the Italian Renaissance master Titian, finished in 1556–1559, and is considered amongst Titian's greatest works.
-It portrays the moment in which the hunter Actaeon bursts in where the goddess Diana and her nymphs are bathing.
+Diana and Actaeon is a large painting by the Italian Renaissance painter Titian, finished in 1556–1559, and is considered amongst Titian's greatest works.
+It portrays the moment in which the hunter Actaeon comes across the goddess Diana and her nymphs as they are bathing.
 Diana is furious, and will turn Actaeon into a stag, who is then pursued and killed by his own hounds, a scene Titian later painted in his The Death of Actaeon (National Gallery).

-Diana is the woman on the right side of the painting.
-She is wearing a crown with a crescent moon on it and is being covered by the dark skinned woman who may be her servant.
+The story is typically located in woodland with very few structures aside from small works like walls and fountains.
+Titian adjusts this traditional setting by placing his characters in the arched stone ruins of a forest temple.
+Diana is the pale woman second from the right.
+She is wearing a crown with a crescent moon on it and is being covered by the dark skinned woman at the extreme right who may be her servant.
 The nymphs display a variety of reactions, and a variety of nude poses.

 In 2008–2009, the National Gallery, London and National Galleries of Scotland successfully campaigned to acquire the painting from the Bridgewater Collection for £50 million.
-As a result, Diana and Actaeon will remain on display in the UK, and will alternate between the two galleries on five-year terms.
+As a result, Diana and Actaeon, along with its pair Diana and Callisto, will remain on display in the UK, and will alternate between the two galleries on five-year terms.
+In late 2024 the painting was on display in Room 29 of the National Gallery in London.

+Diana and Actaeon is the fourth of seven paintings made by Titian for Phillip II as a part of his poesie series and was painted at the same time and using the same style as the fifth painting in the series Diana and Callisto.